eu-interact/data-guidelines/README.md

 # data-guidelines
-Data and metadata guidelines for the INTERACT VA Single Entrypoint project
+Resources for the INTERACT VA Single Entrypoint project